newrelic/nr1-groundskeeper/README.md

 Visit [https://one.newrelic.com](https://one.newrelic.com), navigate to the Nerdpack, and :sparkles:

-## Support
+## Community Support

-New Relic has open-sourced this project.
-This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

-_Please do not report issues with this software to New Relic Global Technical Support._

-### Community

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorer's Hub.
+New Relic hosts and moderates an online forum where you can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all New Relic open source community projects, there's a related topic in the New Relic Explorers Hub.
 You can find this project's topic/threads here:

 [https://discuss.newrelic.com/t/groundskeeper-nerdpack/84168](https://discuss.newrelic.com/t/groundskeeper-nerdpack/84168)

+Please do not report issues with Agent Groundskeeper to New Relic Global Technical Support.
+Instead, visit the [`Explorers Hub`](https://discuss.newrelic.com/c/build-on-new-relic) for troubleshooting and best-practices.

-### Issues / Enhancement Requests
+## Issues / Enhancement Requests

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.